brainboxdotcc/DPP/docpages/01_frequently_asked_questions.md

 ## Does D++ require C++20 support?

-No, the library only requires C++17.
-We have some optional features such as \ref using-coroutines "coroutines" that do require C++20, but they are disabled by default.
+By default, Yes.
+However, you can specify `-DDPP_NO_CORO` to make the library use C++17 features.
+You can read more about it at \ref using-coroutines "coroutines".

 ## When I start my bot I get an error: "error while loading shared libraries: libdpp.so: cannot open shared object file: No such file or directory"